 A Larger Bioactive Isopod Culture

 Unlike many other pet bugs, isopods mature before they reach their maximum or ultimate size.
 They are capable of producing offspring by the time they are half grown.
-Your Bioactive Isopod Culture can easily balloon with minimal care.
+Your Culture can easily balloon with minimal care.
 Keep their habitat relatively moist or humid.
-The enjoy having a piece of bark or even a paper towel roll to hide in during the day.
+They enjoy having a piece of bark or even a paper towel roll to hide in during the day.
 As omnivores they will eat bits of fish, dog or cat food, bits of fruit and vegetable, or simply dried leaves and mosses from your backyard.

 Immediate Care and Handling

-As soon as your isopods arrive, open the shipping container and prepare a habitat using any available plastic container with a lid.
+As soon as your cultures arrive, open the shipping container and prepare a habitat using any available plastic container with a lid.
 Punch air holes in the lid, mist inside the container with room-temperature water, and place a cup of moist soil substrate in the bottom.
 Put a slice of raw potato or apple on the soil.

 Empty the contents of the shipping container into the habitat.
 Leave in a darkened area for at least an hour.
 Most of the isopods should move down to the damp soil.
 Mist the inside of the container again and replace the lid. .